imcity-dev/docs-im-city/pages/poc-approach.md

 >Both platforms will start in January 2023 with a fresh database install.
 All existing data (users, $IMCT tokens)  will be archived and re-joined at a later stage.

 {: .note }
->The IM.CITY - CityOS ecosystem operates with 3 different types of tokens: $IMCT, $CTY and $IMC.
+>The IM.CITY - CityOS ecosystem operates with 3 different types of tokens: $IMCT (this is the community token), $CTY and $VCT, along some other contextual tokens.
 Please make sure you understand the difference between these tokens before you start using the platform.
 >You may find more information about the tokens in the section of each platform documentation:  [docs.IM.CITY/tokenomics](https://docs.im.city/tokenomics/){:target="_blank"} and [docs.UR.CITY/tokenomics](https://docs.ur.city/tokenomics/){:target="_blank"}

-Following an entire year of development while facing big unexpected events both at the macro level (war, bear market) and at the micro level (the lack of funding solutions) it is only natural to adapt and make decisions on how to optimize the development in the next year.
+**Following an entire year of development while facing big unexpected events both at the macro level (war, bear market) and at the micro level (the lack of funding solutions) it is only natural to adapt and make decisions on how to optimize the development in the next year.**